DougFalconieri/Presentation4/Presentation4.md

 ## Advice from the Experts

 * The authors of *The Cucumber for Java Book* have a lot of experience using Cucumber in the real world.
     * One of the authors created Cucumber while the other two also have been using it for years.
 * They offer several tips for using Cucumber successfully that I found interesting.
 * One downside of integration tests when compared to unit tests is they take longer to run.
     * In order to keep the test suite runnable in a reasonable amount of time, the authors recommend not creating too many scenarios.
         * Instead of testing every possible situation, focus on the most important or representative ones.
         * Consider if unit testing may be a better option for some scenarios such as those involving complex business logic with many possible code branches.
+        * It's also possible to use tags to choose some tests to run frequently and others that only need to run once in a while.
 * Another problem that can hurt the success of your testing process is brittle tests that break often and need to be fixed constantly.
     * The authors argue that brittle tests are often caused by interdependencies between scenarios.
         * An example of this would be if one scenario loads data in the database that the next scenario expect to still be there when it runs.
         * These type of interdependencies are tempting because they can make tests run faster and reduce the amount of code needed in the step definitions, but they can quickly become a maintenance nightmare.
         * The authors emphasize the importance of making sure each scenario is completely dependent.
+    * Brittle tests can also be caused by testing in a shared environment like a database where other users and processes can interfere with your test.
+        * Its best if the tests run in their own independent environment so failed tests can't be caused by other users.
 * Cucumber features are supposed to written collaboratively by the developers and users, but this doesn't work if the users are disinterested.
-        * One thing that cause users to lose interest is not having access to the features because they are located only on a developer's computer or in a version control system
+    * One thing that cause users to lose interest is not having access to the features because they are located only on a developer's computer or in a version control system.
         * The authors suggest using the Relish tool to publish the features on a server where all the team members can easily access them.
     * Even if they can access the features, users may not want to read them if they are too long and tedious.
         * This can be avoided by keeping the features short and as close to natural English as possible.
-            * Technical details on long lists of specific steps for executing the tests should be avoided.
+        * Technical details and long lists of specific steps for executing the tests should be avoided.
             * These details can go into the step definitions instead leaving the features focused more on what the system should do instead of how it should be done.

 ## Final Thoughts